JereKuusela/valheim-expand_world/publish/README.md

 - `expand_vegetation.yaml`: All fields.
 - `expand_world.cfg`: Only setting Location multiplier.

+## Migration from version 1.0

+- Back up your world.
+- Copy your existing config to a safe place and then remove the original.
+- Start the game and load a test world, to generate default configs.
+- Try to migrate your old config:
+  - Most biome related settings were moved from config to `expand_biomes.yaml`.
+  - Most values are now scaled from 0.0 to 1.0 instead of from 0 to 100.
+  - Some config values have been renamed, but should be easy to find.
+  - Some default values might be different so try to remember what you have actually changed.
+- Load the world and hope for the best.

 # World size

 The size can be increased by changing the `World radius` and `World edge size` settings.
 The total size is sum of these (default is 10000 + 500 = 10500 meters).
 Usually there is no need to change the edge size.